kiba/Writings/for_science/dramatis_personae.md

 * **Lala Hiyama** - First Appearance: Chapter 10.
 A woman in bear suit who is the dorm mother of a dormitory for Gardes pilot-trainees.

+* **Daichi Chou** - First Appearance: Chapter 14.
+An engineering advisor from Sidonia.

 * **Sil Silver** - First Appearance: Chapter 15.
 A wolf faunus pawn shopkeeper with a keen ability to detect lies and falsehood, enabling him to make a living and avoid losing money from thieves.

 * **Lieutenant Akeno Noguchi** - First Appearance: Chapter 15.
 Part of newly formed infantry corp.
 Sent with an anthropologist Keiko Toma to gather basic information and set up operation.